Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Conclusions

 \section{Conclusions}

-Our observation of tunable, anisotropic coupling strengths with the CRTs dominating the co-rotating terms demonstrates that magnons in rare-earth orthoferrites serve as a simulator for many-bodied quantum optical phenomena in extreme regimes of coupling strengths that are inaccessible to traditional photonic systems.
+Our observation of tunable, anisotropic coupling strengths with the CRTs dominating the co-rotating terms demonstrates that magnons in rare-earth orthoferrites serve as an ideal platform for studying many-bodied quantum optical phenomena in extreme regimes of coupling strengths that are inaccessible to traditional photonic systems.
 In particular, the magnonic ground state describable as a two-mode squeezed vacuum may lead to a pathway for decoherence-free quantum information technology.
 Perfect magnon squeezing, predicted for a magnonic superradiant phase, will produce a novel platform of many-body physics to explore the correlation between the quantum phase transitions and the exotic quantum fluctuations.

 \begin{scilastnote}

 \item[{\bf \,\,\,Figures}] \\